tdg5/stats-learning-notes/chapter-09-support-vector-machines.md

 ### Maximal Margin Classifier

-In a $$ p $$-dimensional space, a hyperplane is a flat affine subspace of dimension $$ p - 1 . $$ For example, in two dimensions, a hyperplane is a flat one-dimensional subspace, or in other words, a line.
+In a $$ p $$-dimensional space, a [hyperplane][glossary-hyperplane] is a flat affine subspace of dimension $$ p - 1 . $$ For example, in two dimensions, a hyperplane is a flat one-dimensional subspace, or in other words, a line.
 In three dimensions, a hyperplane is a plane.

 The word affine indicates that the subspace need not pass through the origin.